 Setting priorities is the first step toward organizing the chaos.
-Create a to-do-list every day for the following business, whether it be handwritten or electronic.
-This helps give you a head start every day when you enter the office.
+Create a to-do list every day for the following business, whether it be handwritten or electronic.
+This helps give you a head start when you enter the office every day.

 2. Calendar Control

 3. Review and Modify “Open-Door Policies”

 Many office managers brag about their open-door policies for staff members, but the constant interruptions can keep you from getting your work done.
 Set aside an hour daily for questions and comments from the staff, and set criteria for the interaction.

 4. Open Mail Only Once

 Only open mail, physical and/or electronic, you feel prepared and able to personally handle.
-These keeps you from going through emails and bills more than once.
+These keep you from going through emails and bills more than once.
 Establish a three-part filing system: “do now, do later, and file.”
-Throw away other paperwork, and assign the mail that belongs to other departments so they can organize in a similar and take ownership of their responsibilities.
+Archive away other paperwork, and assign the mail that belongs to other departments so they can organize in a similar and take ownership of their responsibilities.
 It is important that you only open mail when you have the time and capacity to do something about it or delegate it out to somebody who can.